belal-i/ansible-galaxy-helper/README.md

-### About
+### Deprecated

-A small helper library to use Ansible Galaxy from within Python.
+I will not maintain this.

-Work in progress, I will improve this soon.
-For now, I just need to reuse this code in some other tools.
+At some point I wanted a library to fine tune the management of Ansible Galaxy dependencies from within Python, but I decided it's not worth the trouble, because Ansible Galaxy works just fine as it is from the CLI.

 ### Installing